Outburn-IL/foob-docs/solution-description.md

 FUME conversion and transformation engine Community Edition can be downloaded from the [Outburn GitHub repository](https://github.com/Outburn-IL/fume-community)

-In addition, it is possible to start your jorney into the FUME world from the free, [**FUME Playground** designer Sandbox](https://try.fume.health) allows creating FUME conversion maps and moving them into the Community FUME for further usage of  **FUME mapping engine**.
+In addition, it is possible to start your jorney into the FUME world for free - [**FUME Playground** designer Sandbox](https://try.fume.health) allows creating FUME conversion maps and moving them into the Community FUME for further usage of  **FUME mapping engine**.
-Please use the following procedure for importing FUME Conversion maps created using Playground into the FUME Community Version.
+For importing FUME Conversion maps created using Playground into the FUME Community Version, Please use the following procedure:

 > FUME maps export-import procedure